rpetit3/camlhmp/README.md

     targets: ["IS431", "mecA", "mecR1", "mecI"]
   - name: "mec Class B"
     targets: ["IS431", "mecA", "mecR1", "IS1272"]

-# profiles: define specific combinations of targets and aliases to form distinct typing profiles
+# types: define specific combinations of targets and aliases to form distinct types
-profiles:
+types:
   - name: "I"          # name of the profile
     targets:           # list of targets (can use aliases) that are part of the profile
       - "ccr Type 1"